decentraland/documentation/content/creator/scenes/projects/scene-metadata.md

 The position is comprised of coordinates inside the scene.
 These numbers refer to a position within the parcel, similar to what you'd use in the scene's code in a Transform component to [position an entity]({{< ref "/content/creator/scenes/3d-essentials/entity-positioning.md" >}}).

+{{< hint >}}
+Define a range for the **x** and **z** locations to prevent users spawning all together in the same spot.
+{{< /hint >}}

+If your scene does not define any spawn points, users might appear at any random location within the base parcel.
+In the past, the reference client always spawned users in the **0,0** position.
+Make sure you update your scene.json if this is not the behavior you expect.

 {{< hint warning >}}
 **📔 Note**:  All spawn points must be within the parcels that make up the scene.
 You can't spawn a player outside the space of these parcels.
 {{< /hint >}}